SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-08-covid-vax-mortality-again.md

 has nothing much to do with SARS-CoV2, but a lot to do with the way mRNA vaccines and their lipid nanoparticle (LNP) vehicles strongly stimulate the immune system.
 (Non-mRNA vaccines do not have this effect; it has to be mRNA + LNPs.)
-However, the biological details of the mechanism of action are something we'll leave to the biologists.
+However, the biological details of the mechanism of action are something we'll leave to the biologists for now.
 Instead, we'll just skip to the summary effect, of whether it improves cancer survival.

 <a href="{{ site.baseurl }}/images/2026-01-08-covid-vax-mortality-again-nature-1a.jpg"><img src="{{ site.baseurl }}/images/2026-01-08-covid-vax-mortality-again-nature-1a-thumb.jpg" width="400" height="324" alt="Grippin, et al. @ Nature: Improved survival in various cancers with ICI + mRNA vax vs just ICI" title="Grippin, et al. @ Nature: Improved survival in various cancers with ICI + mRNA vax vs just ICI" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>